ipfs/js-ipfs/SPEC/FILES.md

 - `cumulativeSize` is an integer with the cumulative size in Bytes.
 - `blocks` is an integer indicating the number of blocks.
 - `type` is a string that can be either `directory` or `file`.
+- `withLocality` is a boolean to indicate if locality information are present.
+- `local` is a boolean to indicate if the queried dag is fully present locally.
+- `sizeLocal` is an integer indicating the cumulative size of the data present locally.

 If no `callback` is passed, a promise is returned.